dell/csm-docs/content/v3/replication/tools.md

 ./repctl cluster inject --use-sa
 ```

+**NOTE:** Please ensure that CA certificate is present in kubeconfig, as repctl `--use-sa` flag requires it for proper operation.

 ### Querying Resources

 After adding clusters you want to manage with `repctl` you can query